wlillisdev/hiking-hub/README.md

 # Aim of Website

-The goal of this website is to create an active vibriant hiking community that can share thier hiking adventuers.
+The goal of this website is to create an active  hiking community blob.
+So that users can share thier hiking adventuers.
 This blog will enabel users to upload thier own unique hike reviews, And share with others thier expeierence they had on a particular hike or trail.
-So other users can discover hiden gems of hikes and trails all over Ireland
+So other users can discover hiden gems of hikes and trails all over Ireland.

 # Target Audience
  - Hiking is an activity enjoyed by all age groups.
 But is it recommend that users be aware of the risks involved with hikeing.
-And not attempt difficult trails if you have a guide,experience, proper equipment,colthing and supplies.
+And not attempt difficult trails if you do not have a guide,relevant experience, proper equipment,colthing and supplies.
 Primarly the website will be aimed at hikeing enthuists 25+ based in Ireland

+# User Experience (UX)
-# User Stories
+### User Stories
 - First Time Visitors Aims:
   - As a first-time visitor, I want to quickly and easily understand what this website is about and what it can do for me.
-  - As a first-time visitor, I want to quickly learn what type of quizzes are on offer.
   - As a first-time visitor, I want to be able to easily navigate around the site to find the content I'm looking for.
+  - As a first-time visitor, I want to be able to register and create an account to get full access to blog
+  - As a first-time visitor, I want to quickly view a summary of blog posts on one page.
+  - As a first-time visitor, I want to click on a blog post and view the post in detail.
+  - As a first-time visitor, I want to be able to see comments and the amount of likes on a blog post.

-- Returning Visitors Aims:
+- Returning Visitors Aims (logged in):
+  - As a returning visitor, I would like to be able to add a blog post of my hike.
+  - As a returning visitor, I would like to be able to update the content on my blog post.
+  - As a returning visitor, I would like to be able to delete my blog post.
-  - As a returning visitor, I would like to learn about different  quiz categories and try more quizzes.
+  - As a returning visitor, I would like to be able to comment and like and unlike a blog post.
-  - As a returning visitor, I want to interact with fact generator and interesting  facts map of the world.
+  - As a returning visitor, I would like to be able to quickly log in and log out of my account.
   - As a returning visitor, I would like to find links to their social media channels and follow them.

+- Admin super user Aims:
+  - As a super user, I want to be able create a blog post from admin panel.
+  - As a super user, I want to be able create a draft post so i can finish at a later date.
+  - As a super user, I want to be able filter and search through data quickly and easily.
+  - As a super user, I want to be able to approve or Delete users blog posts.
+  - As a super user, I want to be able to approve or delete comments.

+# Agile approach to project devlopment

 # Responsive
 The website has been designed to operate on a number of screens and devices.The following tests were carried  out on [Am I Responsive](http://ami.responsivedesign.is/)